-There are three mentor interactions per half term that take place fortnightly.
-The first two interactions will be discussion based and the third will be structured using instructional coaching.
-To support discussions, question prompts for each meeting can be found in the weekly development cycle guide in the second half of this programme guide, where you can also find a worked example of the interactions for half term 1.
+There will be three mentor interactions per half term that take place fortnightly.
+The first two interactions will be discussion-based and the third will be structured using instructional coaching.
+To support mentors, question prompts for each meeting can be found in the mentor programme guide along with a worked example of the interactions for each half term.